dapr/quickstarts/cryptography/go/sdk/README.md

-# Dapr secrets management (Dapr SDK)
+# Dapr cryptography (Dapr SDK)

-In this quickstart, you'll create an application that encrypts, and then decrypts, a short message and a large file using the Dapr cryptography APIs (high-level).
+In this quickstart, you'll create an application that encrypts, and then decrypts, data using the Dapr cryptography APIs (high-level).
+We will:

+- Encrypt and then decrypt a short string, reading the result in-memory, in a Go byte slice
+- Encrypt and then decrypt a large file, storing the encrypted and decrypted data to files using streams

 Visit the documentation to learn more about the [Cryptography building block](https://docs.dapr.io/developing-applications/building-blocks/cryptography/) in Dapr.